Incubator at Sasaki public opening celebration

 2000-2006

-On October 19, 2000, the Sasaki Foundation, a 501(c)(3) nonprofit corporation, was established with a bequest from Hideo Sasaki’s family and friends to continue his legacy of advancing rigorous and challenging research in design.
+On October 19, 2000, the Sasaki Foundation, a 501(c)(3) nonprofit corporation, was established by Sasaki, a multidisciplinary design firm, to continue his legacy of advancing rigorous and challenging research in design.

 From 2001 to 2004, the Hideo Sasaki Foundation scholarship program provided scholarships to 24 students at 12 different universities across the country.